TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC08.md

 #### What is the RPO of the database?

+Since the company makes daily(24hrs) backups in a different physical machine, this is how far the last backup took place.
+So the RPO  is 24hour.

 An automatic failover to a backup web server has been configured for a website.
 Because the backup has to be powered on first and has to pull the newest version of the website from GitHub, the process takes about 8 minutes.

 #### What is the RTO of the website?

+8 minutes because this is the time (RTO) or how long it takes to get the last version(roll back) from github.
 ### Challenges overcame

-Not that much just alot of reading.
+Not that much just alot of reading and understanding how RTO and RPO work.

 ### Sources